 Cattle Handling Tips For The Winter

 We are right in the middle of winter.
 Many cattle ranchers consider this the toughest season on the operation.
 We still have a couple more months of winter storms and frigid temperatures ahead of us.
-Working in the winter has brings surprises – including snow, ice, cold or too much rain.
-Sometimes it is hard to stay motivated, but the work has to be done.
+Working in the winter brings challenging weather conditions including snow, ice, cold, or too much rain.
+Sometimes it is hard to stay motivated, but as every rancher knows, cattle need to be fed and the work has to be done.

 Keeping cattle and handlers safe during the winter months is extremely important.
 Using good cattle handling principles in the barn, handling system, and pastures makes the operation safer and more profitable.
-Although low-stress cattle handling is practiced year-round, in the winter it can save time and decrease agitation and injuries.
+Although low-stress cattle handling is practiced year-round, in the winter it can save time and decrease agitation and injuries when factoring in less than desirable weather conditions.

-Here are some cattle winter handling tips sure to keep cattle and stock people safe and the ranch profitable over the coldest months of the year:
+Here are some winter cattle handling tips to keep cattle and stock people safe, and the ranch profitable over the coldest months of the year:

 - Keep cattle hydrated.
 Adequate hydration is essential to animal health in any season.
-Colder temperatures often cause decreased water consumption in livestock.
-Ensure fresh and clean drinking water is for cattle is also more challenging in freezing temperatures.
+Colder temperatures often cause decreased water consumption in livestock, which can be helped by providing access to salt.
+Ensuring cattle have fresh, clean drinking water is also more challenging in freezing temperatures.
 Some cows adapt by eating the snow, but this is not an effective hydration strategy.
 Cattle must have a fresh and running water supply every day to prevent dehydration.
 Cattle that are dehydrated have behavioral issues that increase the risk of injury to handlers and other cattle.
+Keep troughs from freezing with floating or sinking stock tank de-icers, and be sure to check heating elements in automatic watering systems every day.

 - Maintain cattle handling equipment.
-Proper maintenance on cattle handling equipment is important in the winter months.
-Seasonal maintenance is recommended on all equipment, however proactive winter maintenance decreases risk of equipment malfunctions that lead to injury.
+Proper maintenance of cattle handling equipment is important in the winter months.
+Seasonal maintenance is recommended on all equipment, however proactive winter maintenance decreases the risk of equipment malfunctions that lead to injury.
 Starting with the right equipment is the first step.
-Cattle handling equipment should be manufactured with the latest animal science research and to withstand weather and cattle working conditions.
-Chutes, alleys and loading chutes can become slippery in winter weather.
-Maintenance and cleaning can decrease injuries.
+Cattle handling equipment should be manufactured with the latest animal science research and the ability to withstand weather and cattle working conditions.
+Chutes, alleys, and loading chutes can become slippery in winter weather.
 Apply sand or salt and remove ice prior to using a handling system.
 Covering or moving a cattle handling system indoors can prevent snow and ice buildup and increase safety.
 Check all gates, latches, and chute mechanisms regularly and apply grease or perform maintenance as needed.

 The safety of cattle and handlers, and profitability of ranches is a priority for us.
-We design and manufacture our cattle handling equipment for the coldest days of the through research and development during the harsh Canadian winter and the hot sun of the Australian outback.
+Through research and development, we have designed and manufactured our cattle handling equipment to be able to take on any weather conditions including harsh Canadian and northern American winters, and the hot sun of the Australian outback.
 Arrowquip is the only cattle equipment manufacturer that has a team of engineers dedicated to the cattle handling process and the animal science behind it.
-The equipment that we design, and build is created for the North American rancher and can withstand any condition the environment throws at it.
+The equipment that we design and build is created for the North American rancher and can withstand any condition the environment throws at it.
 Ranching in the winter is challenging.
 Your cattle handling equipment should make it easier.

 The joys and discomforts of agricultural life are present in all facets of the industry.
 The discomforts can be minimized during the winter months by keeping cattle dry and out of the wind, keeping cattle hydrated, and maintaining your cattle handling equipment.
 These practices will improve herd health, reduce safety risks, and increase the economic viability of your cattle operation.